No artsy designs

 * Pseudonym to protect the identity of my student.

 I have always loved flowers.
 However, not the way people put it in use decorating taste-unworthy teas.
-Flowers are great in Nature, in the fields, in the garden, in pots, in the vase, in the pages, and in purpose specific formulae for decoctions.
+Flowers are great in Nature, in the fields, in the garden, in pots, in the vase, in the pages, and in purpose specific formulae for health decoctions.